Shipping within EU for free. Outside EU Approx (if size is < 100 cm) € 100.

-In addition, Rueter was a renowned portrait painter.
-He immortalized many professors from the University of Amsterdam, among others.
+In addition, Rueter immortalized many professors from the University of Amsterdam, among others.
 His versatility made him a true craftsman who 'just' wanted to decorate.
 Portraits and designs for books paid the bills, in flower still lifes he could paint more freely.
 He belongs in the overview of Dutch painting in the 20th century because he painted from the heart and almost resisted the business-like coldness of his contemporaries.

 He was friends with Hendrik Jan Wolter, Marie van Regteren Altena, Marius Bauer, Jan Sluijters and Coba Ritsema, among others.
 He was also socially active until late in life and a member of Arti et Amicitiae, where he worked with K.P.C. de Bazel and Van Roggen became friends and became fascinated by architecture.
 You can also see that in the language of some of his works.